Alex Gerko: Philanthropy

 Since 2020 Gerko has donated £25 million to out-of-class maths clubs, through the Axiom Maths charity (formerly Mathematics Education for Social Mobility and Excellence), which Gerko set up.

+In 2026, Gerko funded the development of the MOTHRA telescope, an astronomy project in central Chile to map the large-scale structure of intergalactic gas that connects galaxies, also known as the cosmic web.
+The telescope will use an array of 1,140 telephoto lenses and AI to analyze the faint emissions from the gas between galaxies over a three-year observation window.

 Personal life

 Gerko moved to the UK in 2006.
 He is married to Elena, an economist at the Bank of England.
 The couple and their three children live in north London.
 In 2022, Gerko renounced his Russian citizenship after a lengthy legal process.
 He is a British citizen.

 In January 2024, he was named as the largest taxpayer in the UK by the Sunday Times Tax List, paying £664.5 million in tax.
 In the Sunday Times Rich List 2024 ranking of the wealthiest people in the UK he was placed 12th with an estimated net worth of £12.055 billion.

 In July 2024, Gerko lost a legal appeal against HM Revenue & Customs regarding the taxation of a deferred payment plan from his time at hedge fund GSA Capital between 2010 and 2015.
 The Court of Appeal ruled that Gerko and other traders should pay income tax on their share of trading profits, rather than the lower corporation tax rate they had argued for.

 As of September 2025, Gerko's net worth is estimated at US$13.4 billion according to the Bloomberg Billionaires Index.